Mohammad Zahoor: Personal life

 In 2003, Zahoor married Ukrainian singer Kamaliya.
-They have two daughters, Mirabella and Arabella.
+They have two twin daughters, Mirabella and Arabella.
 He has a daughter, Tanya, and a son, Arman, from his first marriage.

 Philanthropy

 Zahoor takes part in many different projects, in Ukraine and abroad.
-He donated to the restoration of the Odessa State Academic Opera and Ballet Theatre, a building in a university in Taxila, (North Pakistan), and the Cardiac Research Center in Pakistan.
+He donated to the restoration of the Odesa State Academic Opera and Ballet Theatre, a building in a university in Taxila, (North Pakistan), and the Cardiac Research Center in Pakistan.
 Zahoor supports sport teams and the Ice Hockey Federation of Ukraine.

 He and Kamaliya founded the Kamaliya and Mohammad Zahoor Charitable Foundation to help children in need.
 The foundation organizes annual charity nights to raise money.
 Since 2015 the Foundation is supported by his close Friend Ignace Meuwissen.

 In 2017, during the annual charity event 4th St. Nicholas Charity Night in Kyiv, Ukraine, $50,000 was raised through auction and ticket sales for buying 10 Drager Siemens Infinity Delta XL patient monitors for the State Children’s Cardiac Center in Kyiv.

 In 2011, Zahoor became the co-founder of the Ukrainian Music Awards (YUNA).

+He supported sports initiatives.
+ISTIL was the official partner and general sponsor of the Ukrainian Hockey Federation, financing the national, youth and junior hockey teams of Ukraine.
+The company provided the necessary assistance for the development of the Academy women's handball team.
+Mohammad Zahoor also organizes and sponsors an annual summer cricket tournament for foreigners living in Ukraine."